Approval of Bremner

 The Edmonton Metropolitan Region Growth Plan outlines that Agricultural Impact Assessments are required for new urban growth areas.
 The Agricultural Impact Assessment for the Bremner Area Project will provide information on planning and contextual factors, agricultural viability, and potential impacts to agriculture and mitigation measures.

 As part of the Bremner Growth Management Strategy process, it was recognized that the due to the increased density that Bremner is required to achieve compared with historic growth, lands north of Pointe-aux-Pins Creek could remain agricultural land, and were removed from the Bremner Urban Reserve Area.

-8. How many people will live in Bremner?
-Permanent link to How many people will live in Bremner?
+How many people will live in Bremner?

 The Bremner Growth Management Strategy projected a population for Bremner is of 54,000; however, that number was based on a lower population density than what is now required by the Edmonton Metropolitan Region Growth Plan.
 An update to the population will be estimated through the Bremner Area Project based on the newly required density of 40 dwelling units per net residential hectare and more detailed analysis.
 The build-out of a new community will not happen all at once and will gradually occur over several decades.